halmasieh/Belly-Button-Biodiversity/README.md

 We use HTML, and basic JavaScript to do the following steps:
    - Create plots with Plotly, including bar chart, bubble chart, and gauge chart.
-   - Use D3. json() to fetch external data, such as json file.
+   - Use D3. json() to fetch external data, such as JSON file.
    - Parse data in JSON format.
    - Use functional programming in JavaScript to manipulate data.
    - Use event handlers in JavaScript to add interactivity to a data visualization.